achaudhry/adhan/README.md

 ## Configuration
 The original python script is super configurable.
 Please see the [manual](http://praytimes.org/manual) for advanced instructions.
 However, below are the three basic things you'll need to change to get it up and running.

 * Set the latitude and longitude so it can calculate accurate prayer times for that location.
+You can use any online geocoding tool to get lat/long from an address e.g. [LatLong.net](http://www.latlong.net/convert-address-to-lat-long.html).
 Modify the following lines:
 ```
 #Set latitude and longitude here
 #--------------------